SonarSquad/OASIS/README.md

 Contains the complete code, circuit schematics and design of the OASIS prototype system.
 The full OASIS - A low-cost modular echosounder thesis report should also be red for a better understanding if further development of the system are to be investigated.

+**CONTENT:**
+- Working OASIS python script for Raspberry pi 4 (4GB).
+- MCU C code for wave generation on the ATmega4809.

 **HARDWARE modules:**
 - LNA board - Low noise amplifier. (designed and tested)
 - MCU board - ATmega4809 Full-bridge module. (designed and tested)